The Confident Eater

 Chewing also releases enzymes that help with breakdown of the food and the digestion process.
 The action also triggers the release of acids and juices in the gastrointestinal tract.

-Whether we are 6 months, 6 years or 60, the chewing action prepares the digestive system to process food efficiently and effectively.
+Whether you are 6 months, 6 years or 60, the chewing action prepares the digestive system to process food efficiently and effectively.

-The better our digestive system works, the better placed it is to absorb nutrients from food.
-If our child is living on a diet with limited variety this becomes even more important.
+The better your digestive system works, the better placed it is to absorb nutrients from food.
+If your child is living on a diet with limited variety this becomes even more important.

 i) The stomach may expend up to 50% of its energy digesting food so the less it has to do, the less wasted energy.

-ii) If our stomach is receiving food that isn’t properly chewed it can cause tummy aches.
+ii) If your stomach is receiving food that isn’t properly chewed it can cause tummy aches.

 iii) It can cause an imbalance in the acidity levels in the stomach which can cause problems.